 I highly recommend testing your water on your own (and not just relying on the EWG data) to determine what kind of filter you need to have the cleanest water.
 Testing can be done on both city water and ground (well) water.

 The best test I’ve found so far is MyTapScore.
 They have several levels of testing, but I recommend the Advanced City or Well Water Test.
-Use code MWFITWELL for 10% off through March 31st!
+Use code MWFITWELL5 for 5% off!

 I also suggest the Radiation Add-On as radiation in our water has recently been blamed for so many of our health issues, but most filters (and tests) don’t even check for these.